 - Aedes albopictus — Aedes albopictus was first collected in the United States at a tire dump near Houston, TX in 1985.
 The species spread rapidly through the southern United States and has been documented in over 25 states over the last decade.
 The first record of this species in Mass. was documented in 2000.
 Aedes albopictus is a multi-voltine species and should have a seasonal distribution similar to that of Ochlerotatus triseriatus.
 Ae. albopictus is an opportunistic container breeder that is capable of utilizing natural as well as artificial container habitats.
 Although the mosquito is most often associated with discarded tires in this country, it has the ability to adapt to an exceptionally wide range of confined water sources.
 The mosquito is known for its ability to survive in very small collections of water, requiring only 1/4" of depth to complete its life cycle.

 - Aedes cinereus — Common late spring and early summer mosquito pest of humans and other mammals.
 Larvae are found in late April and May in tussock and leather-leaf marshes.
+Aedes cinereus is a univoltine species that hatches in greatest numbers during the month of May.
+Egg hatch is staggered, however, and specimens can be collected well into the month of June.
+The species may reappear during the summer and relatively large populations can be found following heavy rains in August and September.

 - Aedes vexans — Very common summer mosquito.
 This pest of humans and other mammals can have several generations each season, so the population may increase during the summer.
 Larvae are found in a wide variety of temporary pools and wetlands.
 This mosquito is a suspect in the transmission of EEE from birds to humans.
 After significant rain events, this mosquito can be quite numerous and is considered a major pest of man.
-West Nile Virus has been isolated from this species in 2000.

-- Anopheles barberi — A tree hole breeding mosquito in eastern North America.
+- Anopheles barberi — A tree hole habitat mosquito in eastern North America.
 The larvae are predators of other mosquito larvae.
 It has been shown to be a vector of malaria in the laboratory, but it is not thought to be an important malaria vector in the wild.

 - Anopheles earlei — Larvae are found in cold, clear water at the margins ponds and pools containing emergent and floating vegetation.
 They are also found in woodland pools, bogs, marshes and along sluggish streams.
 Females are dusk- and early-evening biters and will enter houses to bite.

 - Anopheles punctipennis — Found occasionally in the spring and summer.
 This pest of humans and other mammals has a mildly annoying bite.
 The larvae are found in a wide variety of wetlands including permanent swamps and along the edges of ponds and slow moving streams.
-West Nile Virus has been isolated from this species in 2000.

-- Anopheles quadrimaculatus — Common Summer mosquito.
+- Anopheles quadrimaculatus — Common summer mosquito.
 A pest of humans and other mammals that readily enters houses and has a mildly annoying bite.
 The population increases during the summer.
 The larvae are found in clear water amongst low vegetation or floating debris, in permanent swamps, and along the edges of ponds and slow moving streams.

 - Anopheles walkeri — The larvae of this species occur in fresh-water marshes containing emergent or floating vegetation.
 It is reported that cut-grass shaded by willows or button bushes off the most ideal larval habitat.
 Adults have been found resting in dark extremely moist situations, particularly around the shaded bases of cut-grass and other shore-line shrubbery.

 - Coquillettidia perturbans — Very common mid-June to mid-August mosquito.
 An indiscriminate pest of birds, humans and other mammals that is known to be a vicious biter, and will readily enter homes.
 The larvae are unusual in that they are found attached to the submerged roots of cattails and a few other aquatic plants.
-This trait makes this species impervious to control using pesticides that are effective against larvae of other species.
+This trait makes this species impervious to control using some pesticides that are effective against larvae of other species.
 This mosquito is suspected in the transmission of EEE from birds to humans.

 - Culex pipiens — Very common year round mosquito which primarily feeds on birds.
 It will readily enter a house, but is considered shy.
 It will typically only bite people when they are motionless, usually while they are sleeping.
 The larvae are found in water holding containers and in polluted waters.
 Culex pipiens are considered the primary vector of West Nile Virus.
-West Nile Virus has been isolated from this species.

 - Culex restuans — Culex restuans has a distribution that ranges from central Canada south into Mexico.
 The mosquito is very common in the eastern and central United States.
 Culex restuans undergoes a life cycle that is typical for domestic Culex.
 Inseminated adult females enter hibernation in fall and pass the winter in a period of quiescence.
 Culex restuans utilizes an exceptionally wide range of larval habitats.
 The water used by this species can vary from nearly clear to grossly polluted.
 Culex restuans regularly colonizes temporary ground pools that remain flooded after they have produced broods of floodwater Ochlerotatus.
 Culex restuans is also the first species to utilize water that collects in discarded tires.
 The species can often be found in tire water that is absolutely clear and devoid of leaf litter.